Aswintechie/slack-join/SETUP.md

 You need a Slack API token with **admin privileges** to invite users.

+### ⚠️ **Important: Free Plan Limitations**

+**Slack Free Plan CAN work with slackin, BUT with significant limitations:**

+- ✅ **API tokens available** - You can still get API tokens on free plans
+- ⚠️ **Admin required** - You must be a workspace admin to invite users
+- ⚠️ **10 app limit** - Free plans limited to 10 app installations total
+- ⚠️ **Strict rate limits** - New 2025 restrictions severely limit API calls for non-Marketplace apps
+- ⚠️ **90-day history** - Only recent messages/files visible

+**💡 Recommendation**: Slackin works on free plans but paid plans provide a much better experience with higher rate limits and no app installation restrictions.

 ### Step-by-Step Instructions:

 #### Option A: Legacy Token (Easiest)